JanakievskaA/Sales-data-mining/README.md

 - Compare the performance and results of both algorithms
 - Build a simple recommendation system based on discovered patterns

----

 ## Dataset

-The dataset used is **Market_Basket_Optimisation.csv**, which contains real-world-like grocery transactions.
+The dataset used is **Market_Basket_Optimisation.csv**, which contains real-world-like grocery transactions, where each row represents a customer's basket.

-- 7,501 transactions
-- Up to 20 products per transaction
-- Each row represents a customer's basket

----

 ## Methodology